sylvainraye/documentation-1/content/components/satellite/_index.en.md

 A satellite is a micro-service running in the cloud, packaged as a docker image.
 It can be deployed in any Docker infrastructure, including Kubernetes clusters.

-There is 3 types of runtimes, depending on your needs:
+There are 4 types of runtimes, depending on your needs you will have to choose one of:
- * `http-api`: the micro-service will be operating an API, on which several URL routes can be registered. `Http-api` is used for REST API.
+ * `http-api`: the micro-service will be operating an API, on which several URL routes can be registered. `http-api` is used for REST API.
- * `http-hook`: the micro-service will be operating an API on a single URL route. `Http-hook` is used for webhooks.
+ * `http-hook`: the micro-service will be operating an API on a single URL route. `http-hook` is used for webhooks.
 A webhook is a POST request sent to a URL.
 It's considered to be a means for one application to provide other applications with real-time information
- * `pipeline`: the micro-service will be operating a data pipeline, runned in the backend that can be executed as a cron job.
+ * `pipeline`: the micro-service will be operating a data pipeline, executed in the backend that can be executed as a cron job.
 For more information on pipelines, see [Pipeline](../pipeline/).
-* `batch`: the micro-service will be operating a data pipeline, runned in the backend that can be executed as a cron job
+ * `batch`: the micro-service will be orchestrating more than one data pipeline, executed in the backend that can be executed as a cron job

 ### Building your own satellite